-Hence, on October 10, 2017, we entered into a master services agreement with Brammer Bio for the manufacturing and control of our product candidate LUMEVOQ®.
+Hence, on October 10, 2017, we entered into a Master Services Agreement (MSA for Development and Manufacturing Services Agreement) with Brammer Bio for the manufacturing and control of our product candidate LUMEVOQ $^{\otimes}$ .
 The performance of the services under the agreement is split into two work statements.
 The first work statement (WS1) has been contracted for the process transfer and establishment at Brammer Bio (part A) and the process characterization (part B), with completion timeframes ranging from 6 months to 10 months.
-The second work statement (WS2) was contracted in August 2018 for the process performance qualification (PPQ) which includes the manufacture of 3-PPQ batches (part C) eligible to market.
+The second work statement (WS2) was contracted in August 2018 for the process performance qualification (PPQ) which includes the manufacture of 3-PPQ batches (part C)

+eligible to market.
 Each work statement will terminate upon completion of the deliverables.